About the Yomiuri Shimbun Group

 |The Middle East||Cairo, Jerusalem, Tehran|

 Beneath The Yomiuri Shimbun Holdings, there are three newspaper companies, the Yomiuri Giants professional baseball team,the publishing company Chuokoron-Shinsha, Inc., and Yomiuri Land, Co., Ltd.

 The Yomiuri Giants baseball team was established in 1934 at the behest of then Yomiuri Shimbun President Matsutaro Shoriki and was originally called the Dai-Nippon (great Japan) Tokyo Baseball Club.
 The Giants have won numerous league championships and are frequently the top team in Japan.

 Chuokoron-Shinsha is a relatively new company established in 1999 with a 100% capital investment from The Yomiuri Shimbun, taking over the business of the venerable publishing company Chuokoron-sha, which had a 100-year history.
 The company is a leading player in Japan's publishing industry, printing numerous magazines and books, including the Chuokoron magazine, one of the primary venues of public discourse in Japan.

-The Yomiuri Shimbun group considers these five companies, as well as The Yomiuri Shimbun Holdings, to be its core companies.
-Their total revenue in fiscal 2015 ending March 2016 was ￥384.3 billion.
+The Yomiuri Shimbun group considers these six companies, as well as The Yomiuri Shimbun Holdings, to be its core companies.
+Their total revenue in fiscal 2018 ending March 2019 was ￥356.0 billion.